 In addition to prohibiting discrimination based on handicap, the 1988 amendments to the Fair Housing Act also required that certain new multifamily housing be constructed with certain accessible features to ensure that people with disabilities have more housing options.
 While single-family housing is not required to meet these accessibility standards, newer single-family homes tend to be more accessible to individuals with mobility or other physical challenges than older homes.
 Thus, the age of housing in a region is often an indication of the amount of housing that is potentially more accessible to these individuals.
-In Northeast Ohio, 1.4% of the housing stock overall was built from 2005 or later, ranging from a low of 0.9% in Cuyahoga County to a high of 2.8% in Lorain and Medina counties.
-Additionally, 54.2% of the housing in the region was built prior to 1960, with a low of 24.7% for Medina County to a high of 63.9% for Cuyahoga County.
+In Northeast Ohio, 1.9% of the housing stock overall was built from 2005 or later, ranging from a low of 1.2% in Cuyahoga County to a high of 4.1% in Medina County.
+Additionally, 52.9% of the housing in the region was built prior to 1960, with a low of 23.6% for Medina County to a high of 62.5% for Cuyahoga County.